Sidaril/NexusLogistics/README.md

 4. Build the solution.
 The `NexusLogistics.dll` will be generated in the `bin/Debug` or `bin/Release` folder.

 ## Changelog

+### Version 1.4.0
+* **Feature:** Player inventory logistic slots will now bypass the global item limit when recycling items back into the network.
+This ensures you can always clear your logistic slots regardless of storage caps.
+* **Feature:** Added a new optional feature: "Auto Clean Inventory".
+When enabled, items in your main inventory that have a corresponding logistic slot will be automatically moved to that slot, helping to keep your bags clean.
+* **Tweak:** Changed the default storage limit for all items in the "Buildings" and "Combat" categories to 1,000.
+All other items will continue to default to 1,000,000.

 ### Version 1.3.0
 * **Major Refactor:** The entire internal codebase has been overhauled for improved stability, readability, and future maintainability.